NJIT-Highlander-Racing-Electrical/.github/profile/README.md

 * Universal power and data connections/cables throughout the vehicle
 * Strong design process documentation (photos, schematics, research, etc)

+## Design Timeline

+Electrical Design Timeline:

+### October
+* Finish research
+* Create a Bill of Materials (BOM)
+* Meet with me about your proposed design
+* Order Parts!

+### November
+* Work on breadboard prototyping and programming

+### December
+* Finalize breadboard design and have a close-to-finished program
+* Create schematics for custom PCBs (if necessary)
+* Make sure you account for CAN-Bus and 12V-5V power conversion!
+* Order PCBs (if necessary)

+### January
+* Solder all components for permanent design (on PCB if necessary)
+* Test circuit and program to ensure everything works
+* Begin designing enclosures for your specific components
+* Accessible enclosures with cable holes and assembled with screws
+* Compact and durable

+### February
+* Final design and program improvements
+* Begin testing subsystems together (dashboard, DAQ logger, CAN-Bus, power systems, etc)
+* Post summary of information to GitHub (if not done already)
+* Schematics, code files, photos of device, data, research, etc
+* Assemble systems on car (if the car is done)

+### March
+* Assemble systems on car and drive the car to test!

+### April-May
+* Competition! 🎉🎉
+* April 25-28, 2024
+* May 16-19, 2024

 ## CAN-Bus Message ID Hierarchy

 With CAN-Bus, data is constantly being sent to and from all devices in the loop.
 While not every device is set to receive every message, it is important that there is a hierarchy to the messages.
 This way, more crucial data is sent first.
 Our Message ID hierarchy can be found in this repository.